 4. Donate your greenery to a school classroom.
 Some varieties of plants bring calming notions.
 Some plants even clean the air of impurities.

-5. No matter if annuals or perennials, share your flowers with either a nursing home, assisted living facility, or a low-income senior housing community.
+5. No matter if they're annuals or perennials, share your flowers with either a nursing home, assisted living facility, or a low-income senior housing community.
 Often, retirees enjoy light gardening chores.
 Residents in elder care facilities may take turns pruning and watering.
-Seeing the plants flourish may bring others happiness and a sense of purpose.
+Or, simply seeing the plants flourish can bring happiness and a sense of purpose.

 6. If those windowsill companions are your everything, try mailing a few cuttings to your new address.
 (Be sure to check on the legalities of shipping plants before you do this.)